alexbrumwell/Honours_project/Pyhlogeny/Run1_code.md

 mkdir Run1
 ```

-2. Then I created a Strelka script that follows the follwoing template :
+2. Then I created a Strelka script that follows the following template :

 ```bash
 #content of strelka script: